waterloo-rocketry/software-onboarding/README.md

 ```
 ./format.sh
 ```
+You should see that the script has added an empty line at the bottom of your file if there wasn't one there already.
 You'll generally want to do this before each commit, or at least before making pull requests.

 Move to Part 4 once:
+- You've copied `sample.py` and renamed it
-- You've added a new function to `functions.py`
+- You've changed the function inside to print your name
 - You've run the formatting script

 ## Part 4: Commitment Issues